EricoPanazzolo/Security-in-LLMs-Validation-of-Risks-in-Simulated-Environments/README.md

 4. **Read the instructions in `challenge.md`**

+5. For all branches, you need to set your Hugging Face API token, which can be obtained from [Hugging Face](https://huggingface.co/).

 ## Results

 Test results are automatically recorded in `.csv` files and logs within the `/app/shared` directory, containing: